imaging-formats/yaozarrs/README.md

 6. [Open zarr arrays using zarr-python or tensorstore](#open-zarr-arrays-using-zarr-python-or-tensorstore)

 ### Construct valid ome-zarr JSON documents for creating ome-zarr groups

+This is useful if you are creating OME-Zarr files directly.
+Since this package has no dependencies beyond `pydantic`, it allows downstream projects to use a common model, without enforcing a specific mechanism for data I/O (e.g. using `zarr`, `tensorstore`, `acquire-zarr`, etc),

 ```python
 from yaozarrs import v05